 The Arkema group plans to generate 30% of its revenue by 2016 in higher growth regions.

-- the construction of a world-size industrial platform for thiochemicals and the production of methionine in Kerteh (Malaysia), in partnership with the South Korean firm CJ CheilJedang,
+In Malaysia, at Kerteh, a world-size industrial platform for thiochemicals and the production of methionine is under construction, in partnership with the South Korean firm CJ CheilJedang.

 The geographical re-balancing of Arkema’s activities has resulted in a proportional decrease of the European market.
 The percentage represented by Europe in total revenue fell to nearly 40% in 2012, down from 60% in 2005.
 The markets in the United States and Asia, which have grown steadily for five years, were the beneficiaries of this decline.